tinymce/tinymce-docs/configure/jwt-authentication.md

 ### Audience

 This section is intended to be used by developers with prior knowledge of JSON Web Tokens (or JWTs) in detail, including how they can be used for User Authentication and Session Management in a Web Application.
-To configure JWT as per the instructions in this section, there will be some coding involved on both the client-side and the server-side.
+There will be some coding involved on both the client-side and the server-side to configure JWT as per the instructions in this section.

 ## Introduction